top of page

 Status and Distribution

-Clouded leopards are distributed from the eastern and southern Himalayan foothills in Nepal, through Bhutan and India to Myanmar, southern China, Peninsular Malaysia and throughout Indochina (Vietnam, Lao PDR, Thailand, Cambodia) and Peninsular Malaysia.
-High declines have been detected in China, Myanmar and Vietnam.
-Its current status in China is poorly known.
-It had a wide distribution south of the Yangtze but there are very few recent records.
-It has also been reported as relatively common in the Chinese province Jiangxi and Anhui in the past.
-It has been recorded in central, western and southern Sichuan and in the Namcha Barwa region in Tibet.
-A rough population estimate for south-west China based on home range size estimations from Thailand, and on camera trapping, scat collection and sightings between 2005 and 2007 resulted in an estimate of 70 individuals in southern Yunnan.
+The species occurs across the eastern and southern Himalayan foothills in Nepal, through Bhutan and India, into Myanmar, southern China, Peninsular Malaysia, and throughout Indochina (Vietnam, Lao PDR, Thailand, and Cambodia).
+Severe declines have been recorded in China, Myanmar, and Vietnam.
+In China, its current status is poorly understood.
+Historically widespread south of the Yangtze River, recent records are scarce.
+It was once relatively common in Jiangxi and Anhui provinces and has been documented in Sichuan and Tibet’s Namcha Barwa region.
+A rough estimate for southwest China, based on surveys between 2005 and 2007, suggests about 70 individuals remain in southern Yunnan.

 Mainland clouded leopard Density estimates.png